JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 > ![OAuth2 Permission Grant](evidence/10a-oauth2-permission-grant.png)
 > *Highlighted: `consentType: Principal`, resource `Mad-Hat-Legacy-Sync-Service`, scope `Legacy.Sync`.*

-The consent wrote an `OAuth2PermissionGrant` into the directory.
+The consent wrote an `OAuth2PermissionGrant` into the directory, with a `consentType` of `Principal`, meaning one user consented for themselves.
 It outlived the browser session that created it.

 ### Capturing the authorization response